polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 #### Why Log Base 2 is Used: Binary Decisions and the Roots of Information Theory

+🧐 _Remember, don't just skim through her explanations.
+Take the time to really understand them.
+If you don't, you're likely to miss out on a lot of valuable insights.
+For instance, consider the question: Why use log base 2?
+Why not log base 10 or log base e?
+The significance of log base 2 in information theory is crucial.
+Pippa can explain all of this in a simple, intuitive manner, but only if you ask her to do so._

 Information theory, pioneered by Claude Shannon, was developed in the realm of digital communication systems, which fundamentally operate on binary data (bits).
 Each bit encapsulates a binary decision, representing one of two equally probable alternatives: 0 or 1, yes or no, on or off.
 This binary framework is perfectly complemented by the base 2 logarithm, as it quantifies the number of binary decisions, or bits, required to encode a piece of information.

 Ah, and to think, most people nowadays might not even be aware that we humans once relied on something as quaint as modems to connect with one another!
 Before the advent of the internet, we grappled with severely limited bandwidth, compelling us to compress every bit of information to fit into the available signal capacity.
 And going even further back, our communication methods were even more rudimentary, with technologies like telegrams that also suffered from bandwidth limitations.
 In those times, the necessity for efficient encoding of information was paramount.

 This historical backdrop is where information theory really comes into its own.
 It's a discipline that emerged from the need to encode information as efficiently as possible, particularly in environments constrained by limited bandwidth.
 In such scenarios, the use of base 2 logarithm emerges not just as a mathematical convenience, but as a practical necessity, mirroring the binary nature of these early communication methods.

+🧐 _This historical context comes from my own experience.
+Pippa can't provide this background information by herself.
+You need to ask her specifically for it.
+I supplied her with this context – yes, I'm that seasoned!_

 #### Measuring Information in Bits: The Magic of Logarithms